It is harder to workout if you have periods! My 5 point guide for training during the cycle.

 Everyone is different!

-During the low points in your cycle If you can handle high impact acute fitness go for it, but if not, listen to your body and do something else.
-Do not forget that muscle building bonus pre-ovulation!
-That is one perk you do have!
+During the lowest times of your cycle If you can tolerate high-impact acute fitness, go for it; otherwise, listen to your body and try something else or rest.
+Remember the muscle-building benefit before ovulation!
+That is one advantage you do have!

 Please contact me directly for media enquiries, academic enquiries, questions and links to research paper's.
 Thank you! ©️ 2021 Dan Raynham.